 p

-When the Court gives a judgment (decision), it is referred to as being pronounced and becomes binding at that time.
-An appeal must be launched within 30 days of the date of pronouncement, whether an order has been filed with the Registry or not.
+A judgement (decision) is “pronounced” and becomes binding on the date the court delivers the judgement.
+An appeal must be started within 30 days of the date of pronouncement, whether or not an order has been filed with the Registry.